EoRImaging/FHD/dictionary.md

   -*EoR_firstpass settings*: 50 <br />
   -*Default*: 50 !Q <br />

 **return_cal_visibilities**: saves the visibilities created for calibration for use in the model.
 If `model_visibilities` is set to 0, then the calibration model visibilities and the model visibilities will be the same if `return_cal_visibilities` is set.
-If `model_visibilities` is set to 1, then any new modelling (of more sources, diffuse, etc.) will take place and the visibilities created for the calibration model will be added. <br />
+If `model_visibilities` is set to 1, then any new modelling (of more sources, diffuse, etc.) will take place and the visibilities created for the calibration model will be added.
+If n_pol = 4 (full pol mode), return_cal_visibilites must be set because the visibilites are required for calculating the mixing angle between Q and U. <br />
   -*Turn off/on*: 0/1 <br />
   -*EoR_firstpass settings*: 1 <br />
-  -*Default*: 1 !Q <br />
+  -*Default*: 1 <br />

 **transfer_calibration**: the file path of a calibration to be read-in.
 The string can be: a directory where a \<obsid\>_cal.sav is located, the full file path with the obsid (file/path/\<obsid\>), the full file path to a sav file, the full file path to txt file, the full file path to a npz file, or the full file path to a npy file.
 (Which formats is the gain array expected in for these file types? !Q).
 Note that this will calibrate, but not generate a model. <br />
   -*Needs updating*: will not generate a model for subtraction in the current setup. <br />